ballerina-platform/ballerina-dev-website/learn/user-guide/why-ballerina/concurrent.md

   - /learn/user-guide/why-ballerina/concurrent
 ---

 A single operating system thread can contain multiple strands.
 A single strand is run at a time in a thread and the strands belonging to a single thread are cooperatively multitasked.
-Strands allow you to optimize the usage of CPU time and is beneficial in implementing non-blocking I/O operations.
+Strands allow you to optimize the usage of CPU time and are beneficial in implementing non-blocking I/O operations.

 A worker represents a single strand execution in a function.
 Concurrent operations in a function are defined by multiple workers as shown in the example below.